 As a thank you for your time, you'll be paid £10 at each of the two follow-up assessment points.
 You'll also be paid £40 for completing the eligibility check and the initial assessment at the start of the trial.
 This is a total of £60.
+If you are in the intervention group, you will be invited to complete a feedback survey and will receive £5 as a thank you for your time.
 If you are selected for the feedback interview, you will receive a further £40.